cisco/mindmeld/docs/source/quickstart.rst

 Optimize Question Answering
 ---------------------------
 The Question Answering module is responsible for retrieving relevant documents from the Knowledge Base.
-It first maps the resolved entities to a structured logical query form, executes the structured query on Elasticsearch, and then ranks the retrieved candidates based on some specified relevance parameters.
+It first maps the resolved entities to a structured logical query form, executes the structured query on Elasticsearch, and then ranks the retrieved candidates based on some learned or specified relevance parameters.

 To generate the final ranking of the retrieved candidate results, we want to control the impact each of the entity modes have on the final ranking.
 The ranking formula is a blend of text relevance, popularity and any “sort” entities (if present).
 Define your ranking coefficients and instantiate a QuestionAnswerer object as follows -